HandsOnLLM/website/docs/index.md

         <p class="title">Founder and CEO of Serrano Academy</p>
         <hr>
         <p class="quote">"If you’re looking to get up to speed in everything regarding LLMs, look no further!
 In
-this wonderful book, Jay and Martin will take you from zero to expert in the history and latest advances in large language models.
+this wonderful book, Jay and Maarten will take you from zero to expert in the history and latest advances in large language models.
 With very intuitive explanations, great real-life examples, clear illustrations, and comprehensive code labs, this book lifts the curtain on the complexities of transformer models, tokenizers, semantic search, RAG,